 DO CRYSTALS REALLY WORK?

-Adele has revealed that she holds crystals in her palms while singing on stage, while Miranda Kerr, who filters the products in her Kora Organics skincare line through rose quartz, also stashes a small heart-shaped crystal in her bra.
-Jade facial rollers are an Instagram sensation and a must-have on every beauty top-shelf.
-The rock resurgence is ubiquitous and apparently, there is a reason why…
+Adele has made known that she holds crystals in her palms while singing on stage, while Miranda Kerr, who filters the products in her Kora Organics skincare line through rose quartz, also keeps a small heart-shaped crystal in her bra.
+Jade facial rollers are an Instagram sensation and an essential on every beauty top-shelf.
+The rock resurgence is widespread and apparently, there is a reason why…

-This is where science and mysticism intersect: Crystals are millions of years old and were forged during the earliest part of the earth’s formation.
-People have been attracted to crystals since the dawn of time for burial rites, divination practices, healing rituals, spiritual advancement, and even simply as decoration to connote power.
-Our ancestors intuitively knew that when worn, the energies of the stones would interact with the human electromagnetic field to bring about energetic changes.
+This is where science and mysticism meet: Crystals are million years old and were shaped during the earliest part of the earth’s formation.
+People have been attracted to crystals since the dawn of time for burial ceremonies, foretelling practices, healing rituals, spiritual advancement, and even simply as decoration to imply power.
+Our ancestors knew by instinct that when worn, the energies of the stones would interact with the human electromagnetic field to generate energetic changes.
 Semi-precious stones have been believed to possess healing powers by everyone from the Aztecs to Ayurvedic doctors.

 “And even if you don’t understand the energy, but you look at it and it makes you feel good, that’s enough – it’s having the desired effect.”

-While no legitimate studies have been conducted to back up the claims that crystals emit vibrations that affect our minds and bodies, some stones can conduct energy.
+While all the studies that have been conducted so far, do not confirm the claims that crystals emit vibrations that affect our minds and bodies, some stones can transmit energy.

-Scientifically, crystals are the most orderly structure that exists in nature, meaning they have the lowest amount of entropy (a measurement of disorder).
-Crystals are structured in such a way that they respond to the inputs of all different energies around them, so they oscillate, emitting specific vibratory frequencies.
+Scientifically speaking, crystals are the most organized structure that exists in nature, meaning they have the lowest amount of entropy (a measurement of disorder).
+Crystals are structured in such a way that they respond to the inputs of all different energies around them, so they sway, emitting specific vibratory frequencies.
 The way they are balanced, the frequencies they emit, and their ability to store a tremendous amount of information makes crystals essential to modern technologies.

-In 1880, French physicist Pierre Curie (Marie’s husband) discovered that putting pressure on various crystals – including quartz, topaz and tourmaline – created electricity.
-This phenomenon called the Piezoelectric effect, is why crystals are used as essential elements in computers, TV screens, iPhones and satellites.
-Limited studies have indicated that crystals can increase the alkalinity of water – so the makers of VitaJuwel water bottles, which expose H2O to stones such as aventurine and chalcedony, might be on to something.
-There is also some solid science to support the benefits of using crystals in skincare beyond the finely milled quartz often found in exfoliators.
-Magnetized tourmaline, for example – a key ingredient in La Mer The Cleansing Foam – energizes skin to improve cleansing efficacy and boost circulation.
+In 1880, the Curie brothers demonstrated the first Piezoelectric effect by using crystals like quartz, topaz, and tourmaline.
+According to this phenomenon, electricity is created by putting pressure on various crystals.
+This explains why crystals are used as essential elements in computers, TV screens, iPhones and satellites.
+Limited studies have indicated that crystals can increase the alkalinity of water.
+There are also some reliable scientific data to support the benefits of using crystals in skincare.
+We are all familiar with the finely milled quartz often found in exfoliators but magnetized tourmaline, for example – is a key ingredient in La Mer The Cleansing Foam – that energizes skin to improve cleansing efficacy and boost circulation.
 The crystal is also used in Nurse Jamie Uplift Massage Beauty Roller, where 24 tourmaline stones help to mimic an energizing massage.

 Every crystal type has a different purpose, so it depends what we are looking for.
 Some stones may be best used to heal the body or to tap intuition during meditation, while other stones are used in technology or as a part of building structures.